jbellma/equipment-rental/phase-1/README.md

 ---

 ### Phase 1 Tasks to be Completed
-1. Main Program Menu of the application will be printed.
+- Task 1: Main Program Menu of the application will be printed.
-2. New products may also be introduced in the catalogue.
+- Task 2: New products may also be introduced in the catalogue.

 #### TASK 1: Printing the menu
 When running the application, the following menu will appear on the screen (standard output).